mccare/filescanner/readme.md

 * size
 * md5 hash
 * ID3 tags

-MD5 hash is only calculated if there is a file with the same size already in the DB.
+* MD5 hash of only the music data (calculated by the ID3 library)

 # Usage